 You can send Log events to Parseable via HTTP POST requests with data as JSON payload.
-You can use HTTP output plugins of all the common logging agents like FluentBit, Vector, syslog-ng, LogStash, among others to send log events to Parseable.
+You can use the HTTP output plugins of all the common logging agents like FluentBit, Vector, syslog-ng, LogStash, among others to send log events to Parseable.

 You can also directly integrate Parseable with your application via REST API calls.